DavidLeeChaum/USSDv2/readme.md

 Tests modify blockchain state and are not intended to be run multiple time on a single network fork (due to finite balances on provided addresses and altering network blocks/timestamp).

+If errors are encountered similar to 'missing trie node', please separate tests into several runs, as probably ganache starts to bug out after sequential test tuns.